cabforum/smime/SBR.md

 For a Subordinate CA Certificate to be considered Technically Constrained, the certificate MUST include an Extended Key Usage (EKU) extension specifying all extended key usages that the Subordinate CA Certificate is authorized to issue certificates for.
 The `anyExtendedKeyUsage` KeyPurposeId MUST NOT appear within this extension.

-If the Subordinate CA Certificate includes the `id-kp-emailProtection` extended key usage, then the Subordinate CA Certificate MUST include the Name Constraints X.509v3 extension with constraints on `rfc822Name` and `directoryName` as follows:
+If the Subordinate CA Certificate includes the `id-kp-emailProtection` extended key usage, then for the Subordinate CA Certificate to be considered Technically Constrained, it MUST include the Name Constraints X.509v3 extension with constraints on `rfc822Name` and `directoryName` as follows:

    1. For each `rfc822Name` in `permittedSubtrees`, each `rfc822Name` MUST contain either a FQDN or a U+002E FULL STOP (".") character followed by a FQDN.
 The `rfc822Name` MUST NOT contain an email address.
 The CA MUST confirm that the Applicant has registered the FQDN contained in the `rfc822Name` or has been authorized by the domain registrant to act on the registrant's behalf in line with the verification practices of [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control).